Data Exercise 2.2: Using OSDF for outputs¶

 We'll be downloading the

-pre-built static binary originally from this page: http://johnvansickle.com/ffmpeg/.user@ap40 $ wget http://proxy.chtc.wisc.edu/SQUID/osg-school-2024/ffmpeg-release-64bit-static.tar.xz
+ffmpegpre-built static binary originally from this page: http://johnvansickle.com/ffmpeg/.user@ap40 $ wget http://proxy.chtc.wisc.edu/SQUID/osg-school-2024/ffmpeg-release-64bit-static.tar.xz -

 Once the binary is downloaded, un-tar it, and then copy the main

-program into your current directory:user@ap40 $ tar -xf ffmpeg-release-64bit-static.tar.xz user@ap40 $ cp ffmpeg-4.0.1-64bit-static/ffmpeg ./
+ffmpegprogram into your current directory:user@ap40 $ tar -xf ffmpeg-release-64bit-static.tar.xz user@ap40 $ cp ffmpeg-4.0.1-64bit-static/ffmpeg ./

 Script¶

-We want to write a script that runs on the worker node that uses ffmpeg
+We want to write a script that runs on the worker node that uses ffmpeg to convert a .mov file to a smaller format.

 Our script will need to run the proper executable.
-Create a file called run_ffmpeg.sh
+Create a file called run_ffmpeg.sh, that does the steps described above.

-Use the name of the smallest .mov
+Use the name of the smallest .mov file in the ffmpeg command.

 An example of that script is below: